Article Translations: (Spanish)

 For women who can't breastfeed or provide enough breast milk, doctors may recommend giving the baby pasteurized human breast milk from a milk bank, which is considered a safe alternative.
 Special formula may also be used.

-Some babies will need surgery if their condition gets worsen despite medical care.
+Some babies will need surgery if their condition gets worse despite medical care.
 The surgeon will look for a hole in the intestine and remove any dead or dying intestinal tissue.
 In some cases after this removal, the healthy intestine can be sewn back together.
 Other times, especially if the baby is very ill or a large section of the intestine was removed, an ostomy is done.
 During an ostomy, surgeons bring an area of the intestine to an opening on the abdomen (stoma) so that stool can safely exit the body.
-A second surgery may be done to re-examine the intestines or close the ostomy.
+A second surgery may be done to re-examine the intestines.
+If an ostomy is made, it will be closed 6–8 weeks later, after the intestine is fully healed and healthy again.

 What Can I Expect?